Tents make up social distancing essentials, but industry leader says businesses still struggle

 However, one local tent rental company says it hasn’t been the booming business you might expect.
 The co-owner says they’ve still been hit hard this year with so many big events canceled.

-“We’re down about 40 percent for the year.
-We usually do — I think we lost about $500,000 in the months of May and June alone,” explains Connor Whalen, co-owner of C.W.
+“We’re down about 40% for the year.
+We usually do—I think we lost about $500,000 in the months of May and June alone,” explains Connor Whalen, co-owner of C.W.
 Whalen and Sons of Troy.
-The company usually covers SUNY Albany, Union College, Siena and Skidmore graduations, weddings, backyard parties and events.
+The company usually covers SUNY Albany, Union College, Siena and Skidmore graduations, weddings, backyard parties, and events.

 “It’s definitely a different year and we’ve had to be very flexible with what we can and can’t do, but we are just going to keep going as strong as we can for as long as we can,” he goes on to say.